-5 Common Reporting Standard
+6 Common Reporting Standard

 The exchange of information is governed by the Common Reporting Standard ("CRS").
-As at 16 May 2024, 123 jurisdictions have signed the multilateral competent authority agreement ("MCAA"), which is a multilateral framework agreement to automatically exchange financial and personal information, with the subsequent bilateral exchanges coming into effect between those signatories that file the subsequent notifications.
-More than 50 jurisdictions, including Belgium, have committed to exchange information as from 2018.
+As at 13 March 2025, 126 jurisdictions have signed the multilateral competent authority agreement ("MCAA"), which is a multilateral framework agreement to automatically exchange financial and personal information, with the subsequent bilateral exchanges coming into effect between those signatories that file the subsequent notifications.